But is yoga safe for people with glaucoma?

-A recent study from Mt.
-Sinai Health Systems is comparing eye pressure in people with no eye-related disease and glaucoma patients as they perform a series of inverted yoga positions, to measure the increase in IOP and how long the increased pressure lasts.
+A study from Mt.
+Sinai Health Systems compares eye pressure in people with no eye-related disease and glaucoma patients as they perform a series of inverted yoga positions, to measure the increase in IOP and how long the increased pressure lasts.
 They covered the following positions:

 The researchers captured the IOP in each group at baseline seated, immediately assuming the pose, and two minutes while holding the pose.
 All four poses raised IOP in both the control group and the glaucoma patients, with the greatest increases associated with downward facing dog.
-Once the subjects returned to a seated position, they waited ten minutes and tested their IOP again.
-In most cases, the pressures remained slightly elevated.
+Once the subjects returned to a seated position, they were tested immediately and 10 minutes later.
+The IOP returned to baseline levels at these time points.

 The study didn’t show a dramatic difference in IOP between the control group and those participants with glaucoma, however the increase in IOP among glaucoma patients is more impactful to their future vision.